EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 Frequently asked questions

-What is the LA's duty under section 42?
+What is the local authority's duty under section 42?

 What counts as 'provision not being made'?